unihackhq/handbook/docs/sydney/judging/submission.md

 ## How to submit via DevPost

-If you haven't already register yourself on our DevPost page, you will need to click on the "Register for this hackathon" button.
+If you haven't already registered yourself on our DevPost page, you will need to click on the "Register for this hackathon" button.
 You will be asked to sign in or create a new DevPost account.